godotengine/godot-docs/classes/class_pathfollow.rst

 The points along the :ref:`Curve3D<class_Curve3D>` of the :ref:`Path<class_Path>` are precomputed before use, for faster calculations.
 The point at the requested offset is then calculated interpolating between two adjacent cached points.
 This may present a problem if the curve makes sharp turns, as the cached points may not follow the curve closely enough.

-There are two answers to this problem: Either increase the number of cached points and increase memory consumption, or make a cubic interpolation between two points at the cost of (slightly) slower calculations.
+There are two answers to this problem: either increase the number of cached points and increase memory consumption, or make a cubic interpolation between two points at the cost of (slightly) slower calculations.

 .. _class_PathFollow_property_h_offset: